berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Ability to parse delimited files with headers
 * Ability to parse JSON files
 * Ability to load a form entirely from demo page by naming form and data source on URI like what we do in CSV tables.
+* Ability to support tabbing order through fields in the generated form
+* Check size to see if need to create a default somewhat larger
 * Form loader:
   * Allow YAML like syntax with embededed single line JSON as input.
   * Allow naming a form file to load which contains all widgets.